JPaoloMaloles/Tftraitors-frontend/README.md

 [backend repo](https://github.com/JPaoloMaloles/Tftraitors_backend)

 Tftraitors is project to create a Teamfight Tactics (tft) datalytics site that compiles a player's worst comps and performances whether it be for good or evil.
 Riot assets acquired through the use of CommunityDragon Toolbox (CDTB).

 Tftraitors is made using a React frontend and Ruby on Rails backend.

+<h6>Notice: TFTraitors was designed with set 9 and 10 in mind.
+As set 11 has begun, as of 3/20/24, some features are non-functional as we adapt to changes in the Riot API.</h6>

 <h1> Features</h1>
 <ul>